What is Energy?

 - Body Composition - When calculating MER we consider your pet’s body weight.
 Unfortunately, this does not account for how much of that weight is from fat, and how much is from muscle.
 Why is this important?
 Well, muscle takes more energy to maintain than fat!
 So, if your husky is, well…husky, then they may need less energy than the predicted value!

-- Growing Animals (Kittens and Puppies) – There’s no KITTEN around when it comes to growth!
+- Growing Animals (Kittens and Puppies) - There’s no KITTEN around when it comes to growth!
 Growing animals require much more energy than adults.
-That’s why you’ll notice that there is an extra button for kitties and puppies on our online Feeding Calculator.

 - Pregnancy - Unsurprisingly, growing another animal takes a lot of energy too!
 Pregnant cats and dogs will require much higher energy intakes.
 And this doesn’t stop once the litter is born.
 Providing their puppies and kittens with milk also uses up lots of your pet’s energy.